 But the passion this time will be just a little bit different.

-For the third year the NFL is allowing players to represent a charity that they are passionate about in a unique manner with the league’s player cause initiative, My Cause, My Cleats.
+For the second year the NFL is allowing players to represent a charity that they are passionate about in a unique manner with the league's player cause initiative, My Cause, My Cleats.

 The initiative was created for NFL players to showcase a charitable cause that is meaningful to them.
 Players took part in helping to design their own cleats, with the NFL giving final approval.

 The list of Steelers' players scheduled to take part includes Le'Veon Bell, Jordan Berry, Antonio Brown, Anthony Chickillo, Bud Dupree, William Gay, Cameron Heyward, Jesse James, Vance McDonald, Arthur Moats, Roosevelt Nix, Ben Roethlisberger, Alejandro Villanueva, T.J.
 Watt and J.J.
 Wilcox.
 While Joe Haden won't play, he still has selected a cause that he is passionate about and is participating.